ryreitsma/ansible-js-services-macbook/README.md

 ansible-playbook playbook.yml -i hosts
 ```
 If you have additional steps to add or want to change some setup, a pull request is always welcome!

+#### FAQ

+* How can I use Oracle sqldeveloper on my Macbook?

+Download it from here http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html.
+Double click to run it.
+Then click on 'Oracle SQL Developer' in the top bar, select Preferences -> Database -> Advanced.
+You will see a Tnsnames Directory input box.
+Enter /Users/{{ your Macbook login / username }}/Oracle/instantclient, that is where the tnsnames.ora file was added.
+From now on, if you want to connect to an Oracle database, you can use the TNS option to get the correct connection properties.